 With only 850 MW of capacity auctioned in 2016, the 1000 MW Moroccan Wind Energy Initiative of ONEE provided the world’s lowest wind energy costs.
-At 2.7 €cent/kWh without support mechanisms and close to 70% of the total investment in local contents, the industry is on track to reach even lower wind energy prices in the future.
+At 2.7 €cent/kWh without support mechanisms and up to 70% of the total investments spent in local contents, the industry is on track to reach even lower wind energy prices in the future.

 Compared to Germany's 1900 hours of wind power production per year, the exceptional quality of the Trade Winds blowing over the Sahara desert would generate production figures exceeding 3400 Full Load Hours.
 In 2002 we published the following cost simulation: taking a price of 1000 €/kW of rated Wind Turbine capacity, 5% real interest rate, 20 years lifetime and 2% of total investment as annual Operation & Maintenance costs, wind power costs fall under 3.0 €cent/kWh.
 From single wind measurements available within this territory, where 4500 Full Load Hours can be derived, wind energy prices would drop even further.

 To transfer the power from the region of Tarfaya, the northern part of this area, to the center of Germany for example, the length of a HVDC line would be 3500km (incl.
 28km sea cable).
 For this case, the total costs of wind generated electricity from the Sahara desert delivered all the way to Germany are calculated to be 4.4 €cent /kWh.
 Thereof 0.4 €cent/kWh are due to the losses of 10% using a HVDC line of about 5 GW capacity [Czisch].

 Through the most productive sites where wind speeds have been measured, lower costs can be achieved.